samkenxstream/SamKenX_pantheon-systems-documentation/source/content/git-resolve-merge-conflicts.md

   ![An example of Visual Studio Code highlighting a merge conflict](../images/vscode-merge-conflict.png)

-1. Edit the conflict by either choose one of the two versions of the conflicting line(s), or editing a version containing both updates.
-Be sure to remove all the delineators notes above from the file.
+1. Edit the conflict by choosing one of the two versions of the conflicting line(s), or by editing a version containing both updates.
+Ensure you remove all the delineator notes from the file.

 1. Once you've saved your changes, commit and push: